cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 ## Key Features

+* Extensive standards-based styling properties enable everything to be customized, including powerful automatic layout system that solves all the hard problems for you.  should be familiar to anyone coming from HTML / CSS world.

 * Vulkan for high performance 2D and 3D rendering

 * Full-featured SVG for 2D rendering and icons

-* Extensive standards-based styling properties enable everything to be customized, including powerful automatic layout system that solves all the hard problems for you.  should be familiar to anyone coming from HTML / CSS world.

-* Powerful HCT color space integrated throughout: allows instant light / dark and alternate colorscheme customization.
+* Powerful HCT color space integrated throughout: allows instant light / dark and alternate color scheme customization.

+* Efficient mechanism for dynamically updating content that captures the best of imperative and declarative mode programming.

 * Focus on efficient keyboard navigation and customizable mappings, with full support for emacs mode.